Belval/air-quality-station/README.md

 ## UI

-The basic chart UI allows for easy reading of the air quality date for a given interval.
+The basic chart UI allows for easy reading of the air quality data for a given interval.

 ![ui](ui.png)